-Current laws: 2004 (family), with 2005 amendment; and

-2001 (family benefits), with 2005 amendment.
+Current laws: 2004 (family), with amendments; and 2001 (family benefits), with 2002 to 2007 amendments.

 Type of program: Social assistance system.

 All persons residing permanently in Estonia; citizens of foreign states (stateless persons) and their spouses and children who are of Estonian origin; noncitizens residing temporarily in Estonia; and refugees and their children.